bohlender/blog/content/blog/playing-hard-mastermind-games-with-a-sat-based-ai/index.md

 Since the number of possible secrets grows exponentially in the admissible length of secrets, this may already hinder us from solving slightly harder Mastermind variations, e.g. with $6^8$ possible secrets.

 `LazyExplicitConsistentAi` is a more practical implementation of the previous approach.
-It enumerates the consistent combinations but only needs one candidate to be explicitly present in memory at a time, which results in a negligible memory footprint:
+It enumerates the consistent combinations but only needs one candidate to be explicitly present in memory at a time, which results in a small memory footprint:
 {{< highlight-file "mastermind.py" Python 136 149 >}}

 Unlike the previous approach, which incrementally refines the set of candidates w.r.t. the latest feedback, a lazily generated candidate is checked w.r.t. all of the received feedback: